PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 # 4. Port CAPE budget decomposition

-  To be on the safe side, changed the module variable `dcapemx` in `zm_conv.F90` to local variable and dummy argument; added intent(in/out/inout) for various dummy arguments of `buoyan_dilute`.
+  To be on the safe side, change the module variable `dcapemx` in `zm_conv.F90` to local variable and dummy argument; add intent(in/out/inout) for various dummy arguments of `buoyan_dilute`.

-  4.1 Re-implemented Xiaoliang's method of decomposing dCAPE
+## 4.1 Xiaoliang's method of decomposing dCAPE

    - dCAPE  = CAPE( new parcel, new environment ) - CAPE( old parcel, old environment )
    - dCAPEp = CAPE( new parcel, new environment ) - CAPE( old parcel, new environment )
    - dCAPEe = CAPE( old parcel, new environment ) - CAPE( old parcel, old environment )

-  4.2 Testing
+## 4.2 Testing

   Scripts can be founds in [`scripts/dCAPE_decomp/`](scripts/dCAPE_decomp/)